ros2/ros2_documentation/source/How-To-Guides/Run-2-nodes-in-single-or-separate-docker-containers.rst

 Here's an explanation of what those options mean:

 -d                    Detach.
-I.E. run the container in background rather than hogging the terminal --rm                  Automatically remove the container when it exits --net                 Connect the container to the Docker network that we created above --env                 Set an environment property in the container to direct the display to the first display and screen on our container ``novnc``.
+I.E. run the container in background rather than hogging the terminal.
+--rm                  Automatically remove the container when it exits.
+--net                 Connect the container to the Docker network that we created above.
+--env                 Set an environment property in the container to direct the display to the first display and screen on our container ``novnc``.

 The ``turtlesim_node`` UI should appear in the browser.